 Wartburg's Comprehensive Academic Support Program

 The Pathways Center coordinates academic advising and support services.
 The center serves as a clearinghouse for questions about academic advising, choosing majors, academic support services, careers, vocation, and graduate and professional school.
+Pathways Center programs can help you achieve your academic, personal and professional goals.
 The Pathways Center is located on the third floor in Vogel Library.

 Faculty advisers are the primary source of academic support for students.
 Advisers meet periodically with students to help plan academic programs and evaluate career choices and goals.
 Advisers are assigned at registration, based on students' areas of academic interest.
 Students may change advisers any time by contacting the Registrar's Office or the Pathways Center.
 Specially trained advisers work with undecided students to help them explore a variety of possible majors.
 Students who declare more than one major work with an adviser in each major.

 Options for Exploring Majors